jborchma/qtrade/README.md

 There is a test suite that can be run via `python -m pytest`.
 This project uses `pre-commit` and `black` which takes care of automatic code formatting and linting.
-When setting up the development environment, run `pre-commit instal`` to set up the hook.
+When setting up the development environment, run `pre-commit install` to set up the hook.
 This will run black automatically when committing code changes.

+## Disclaimer

+I am in no way affiliated with Questrade and using this API wrapper is licensed via the MIT license.